“How other future worlds will ripen to God I do not know, but for us art is the way.”

 © Melissa Strickler, Christ of the Frontier, 2021, Mixed media on wood, 24 x 30 inches

-ArtSpirit is the arts initiative of the Episcopal Church in Wyoming, under which all our artistic activities fall. is the arts initiative of the Episcopal Church in Wyoming.
-Through ArtSpirit we are committed to exploring and nurturing the relationship between spirituality and the arts, believing creativity profoundly expresses and illustrates the nature of our Creator.
-We believe that the arts are wellsprings of the spiritual journey, and we proactively employ the creative arts (visual art, music, dance, drama, film, literature and poetry) to enhance our experience and understanding of both the Transcendent and of each other.
+ArtSpirit is the arts initiative of the Episcopal Church in Wyoming.
+Believing creativity profoundly expresses and illustrates the nature of our Creator, ArtSpirit explores and nurtures the relationship between spirituality and the arts, by developing, curating, coordinating and hosting artistic initiatives (visual art, music, dance, drama, film, literature, poetry and more) to stimulate discussion, dialogue and education, as well as spiritual exploration, toward enhancing our experience and understanding of both the Transcendent and of each other.

 Through ArtSpirit we develop, curate, coordinate and host artistic initiatives to stimulate discussion, dialogue and education, as well as spiritual exploration - such as exhibitions, festivals, concerts, screenings, readings, dances and numerous associated art events including symposiums, forums and talks.

-Learn about our multi-year global touring art exhibition titled GROUNDED with 15 contemporary artists from Indigenous American tribes traditionally based in and around the Great Plains:
+Learn about our multi-year global touring art exhibition titled GROUNDED featuring 15 contemporary artists from Indigenous American tribes traditionally based in and around the Great Plains:

 Art and Our Churches